Reflections of T-Ray’s Life

 T-Ray’s life that he lived has spoken to him.
 At approximately 3:20 AM, on Thursday morning, February 13, 2020, God called him from labor to reward and told him to sit down weary servant and rest a little while.
 Because the Lord has always been his Shepard, he’s been given everything that he needed, and now rests safely in the arms of Jesus Christ.
 TO GOD BE THE GLORY!!

-To send flowers to Tiberius' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tiberius Taray Gunter, please visit our floral store.